Native monetization on social media

 Summary

-• and eligibility requirements to get monetized.
+• and the eligibility requirements to access monetization.

-Native monetization: what is it?
+Native monetization: what are we talking about?

-Revenue by platform: the 2026 comparison
+Revenue by platform: 2026 comparison

-2026 comparison: estimated revenue, formats, and monetization criteria by platform.
+2026 comparison: estimated revenue, formats and monetization criteria by platform.

 PlatformEstimated revenue / 1k ad impressionsContent formatMonetization criteria and notes

-Happew$2 to $7.5 (Community plan)
+Happew$2 to $7.5 (Common Plan)

 Images